jsh/trendlist/README.md

 If you're a mathematician, you can say things like, *"The probability that two random reals, independently chosen on a finite interval, are equal has Lebesgue measure zero."* with a straight face.

-This means that if you had a ***real*** random number generator, and generated a snotload of random floats, no two would ever be the same.
+This means that if you had a true random number generator, and generated a snotload of random floats, no two would ever be the same.

 In Python, `random()` returns floats in `[0, 1)` that are random enough, and have enough digits, that this package treats them like reals and pretends it'll never throw out duplicates.